Tag rugby: Hong Kong

 HKTag developed in direct association with Hong Kong Rugby League (HKRL), itself established in 2015.
 Leveraging the official rules of OzTag, tag rugby first appeared at the inaugural 2015 HKRL Nines, as a minimal contact, mixed format alternative to rugby league, and brought together more than 100 male and female players.

 The growth of HKTag was the HKRL standout success of 2016.
 HKTag became the official governing body of Tag Rugby in Hong Kong and launched two more domestic competitions - Battle of Origin and HKTag Super League.
 This year also saw the introduction of regular social tag rugby sessions throughout spring and summer, which today continue all year round.

-HKTag today has a solid community of members, participating in weekly Tag for All sessions, beginners' workshops, summer beach tag and seasonal competitions.
-The 2018 HKTag Challenge saw its highest ever participation, involving 12 teams and more than 140 players from all over the world.
+HKTag today has a community of members, participating in weekly Tag for All sessions, beginners' workshops, summer beach tag and seasonal competitions.
+The 2018 HKTag Challenge saw participation of 12 teams and more than 140 players from all over the world.

 In November 2018, Hong Kong sent a squad to the Tag World Cup in Coffs Harbour representing the mixed open and male open divisions.